Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 When the sonotrode vibrates and presses against the workpiece, the abrasive slurry flows between the sonotrode and the workpiece.
 The impact of the sonotrode vibration and friction between abrasive particles and the workpiece surface chips away from the desired metal particles from the work surface.

-The machining time purely depends on how hard and tough the workpiece is, what is the size of abrasive particles, the amplitude of sonotrode vibration, and the water ratio in the abrasion slurry.
+The machining time purely depends on how hard the workpiece is, what is the size of abrasive particles, the amplitude of sonotrode vibration, and the water ratio in the abrasion slurry.
 The smoothness and precision in ultrasonic machining depend on the material’s hardness and toughness.
 Softer metals offer very smooth and precise machining whereas hard and brittle metals form rough surfaces.

 Types Of Ultrasonic Machining